Skip to main content

 1st Gen

-1st Gen provides an extra layer of support for first-year students who are the first in their family to attend college.
+1st Gen provides a community and support for first-year students who are the first in their families to attend college.

 Multicultural Housing Community

-Multicultural Housing Community (MHC) is designed to facilitate deep communication and understanding amongst students of diverse backgrounds and identities in an intentional manner.
+Multicultural Housing Community (MHC) is designed to facilitate deep communication and understanding among students of diverse backgrounds and identities in an intentional manner.

 Innovation